InvirganceDocumentation/convirgance-docs/docs/getting-started.md

 ### JBIN:

-JBIN a Convirgance file type, is used to convert JSON into a binary encoded format.
+JBIN a Convirgance file-type, is used to convert JSON into a binary encoded format.
 Useful for high-throughput scenarios.

 ## Community and Support